TiendaNube/standalone-apps/packages/app-template-vite/README.md

 yarn dev
 ```

-This will start the development server, and you can access the application in your browser at `http://localhost:8000`.
+This will initiate the development server, allowing you to access the application in your browser at `http://localhost:8000`.

 ## Project Structure